awa03/Computer-Science-Notes/Spring2025/ModernPhilosphy/day3.md

   - we find freedom in realizing we are not free
 - god is everything
 - god does not have an intellect
-  - we dont have an intellect, we are an intellect and we are a body
+  - we don't have an intellect, we are an intellect and we are a body
 - stoic influence
 - intellect is essentially finite
 - the thought of an extension that limits another, both expressions of god